sidecartridge/sidecart-site-dev-docs/sidecartridge-multidevice/microfirmwares/browser.md

 * **What’s New** – latest uploads curated by the community.
 * **Main Catalog** – the long-term archive, organized by crew label or collection.

-> You can browse the same catalog from any web browser at [ataristpublicfloppydb.sidecartridge.com](https://ataristpublicfloppydb.sidecartridge.com), handy for scouting titles from your phone or desktop before you sit down at the Atari.
+> You can browse the same catalog from any web browser on the [Atari ST Public Floppy Database](https://ataristpublicfloppydb.sidecartridge.com), handy for scouting titles from your phone or desktop before you sit down at the Atari.

 ![Floppy Images Database Search Page](/sidecartridge-multidevice/assets/images/BROWSER-FLOPPYDB-MAIN.png)